 Students find here not only the academic environment to learn well but also the campus culture to grow personally and thrive professionally.
 Our school community is close, supportive, and engaged.
 Our faculty cultivate students’ curiosity, and our school curates a lively intellectual atmosphere for their explorations, hosting guest speakers, visiting scholars, and innovative programs that engage critical issues in health and wellness.

-One recent simulation program, for example, challenged nursing students to role-play the real-world struggles of families living in poverty—responding to sudden crises, navigating social service agencies—and thus build empathy for the low-income individuals who will one day be their patients.
+One recent simulation program, for example, challenged nursing students to role-play the real-world struggles of families living in poverty—responding to sudden crises, and navigating social service agencies—and thus build empathy for the low-income individuals who will one day be their patients.
 Among our recent speakers are a nationally recognized expert on health and wellness in campus communities and an internationally acclaimed global health activist recognized for her work fighting the 2014 Ebola outbreak in Africa.

 Students learn to lead, as professionals and as concerned citizens, through community-engaged learning as well as involvement with more than 150 student clubs and organizations at TCNJ.
-Student organizations at our school include the Student Nurses Association; Sigma Theta Tau International, the global nursing honor society; and the Health and Exercise Science Club, which recently launched an initiative to encourage health care professionals to include physical activity on their patients’ treatment plans.
+Student organizations at our school include the Student Nurses Association; Sigma Theta Tau International, the global nursing honor society; and the Health and Exercise Science Club, which recently launched an initiative to encourage health care professionals to include physical activity in their patient’s treatment plans.

 Service in Our Professions and Our Communities

 At TCNJ, we embrace our responsibility, as a public institution, to address the needs of New Jersey’s citizens and communities.
-Our school’s service to the state focuses on promoting wellness and improving health through education, research, and outreach in both professional and community settings.
+Our school’s service to the state focuses on promoting wellness and improving health through education, research, and outreach in professional and community settings.
 Our efforts help to narrow health inequities in our communities, while also contributing to positive, systemic change in our professions.

 Similarly, our service in local schools—from the work of student teachers to the design and delivery of innovative fitness and nutrition programs—provides valuable professional resources to school districts while advancing health and wellness one child at a time.